srid/nixos-unified/doc/src/autowiring.md

 - Use a sensible default for `systems` which can be overriden.
 - Pass `root` as top-level module args, as a non-recursive way of referring to the path of the flake (without needing `inputs.self`).

 See [srid/haskell-template's flake.nix](https://github.com/srid/haskell-template/blob/master/flake.nix) for a ready example.
+For another example, see [this emanote PR](https://github.com/srid/emanote/pull/558).

 [^default]: This path could as well be `configurations/nixos/foo/default.nix`.
 Likewise for other output types.